Fáilte / Welcome to the website of Newtown National School, Ardee, Co. Meath. A92PW80

 2017-Present: Mr. Declan Keane (part-time)

-Special Needs Assistant:
+Special Needs Assistants:

 2006- Present: Geraldine Clinton